BechirZalila/linux-qemu-trusted-firmware/README.md

 sudo cp -a ../busybox/_install/* .
 ```

-The -a flag copies all files preserving permissions.
+The `-a` flag copies all files preserving permissions.
 This places busybox binary and symlinks into the root of our ext4 volume.
 Next, create necessary directories that BusyBox did not install by default:

 ```bash
 sudo mkdir -p etc/init.d proc sys dev
 ```

-We create /etc, /etc/init.d, /proc, /sys, and /dev in the new rootfs. proc and sys are for the procfs and sysfs which we will mount at boot. dev is for device nodes; modern Linux with devtmpfs will populate this at runtime if enabled.
+We create `/etc`, `/etc/init.d`, `/proc`, `/sys`, and `/dev` in the new rootfs. `proc` and `sys` are for the `procfs` and `sysfs` which we will mount at boot. `dev` is for device nodes; modern Linux with `devtmpfs` will populate this at runtime if enabled.
 We also need an init script.
-BusyBox will look for an initialization script at /etc/init.d/rcS by default (because BusyBox’s init system follows a simple RC script approach if no /etc/inittab is provided).
-We create this rcS script:
+BusyBox will look for an initialization script at `/etc/init.d/rcS` by default (because BusyBox’s init system follows a simple RC script approach if no `/etc/inittab` is provided).
+We create this `rcS` script:

 ```bash
 sudo sh -c 'echo -e "#!/bin/sh\nmount -t proc none /proc\nmount -t sysfs none /sys" > etc/init.d/rcS'